 UFIT Business Center

 - Dropoff of exams

 When you bring your exams and key(s) to be dropped off for scanning, you will need to complete our submission form with your contact information and exam point value.
-For automatic uploading of the results into Canvas eLearning, we will also need the exact name of the assignment to load the data into that gradebook column (it will be set to Mute for manual release to the students by the instructor/TA).
+For automatic uploading of the results into Canvas eLearning, we will also need a section number (to match to the correct Canvas course shell) and the exact name of the assignment to load the data into that gradebook column (it will be set to Mute for manual release to the students by the instructor/TA).
 Please be prepared to provide the following details for the instructor or TA that will receive the reports and pick up the exams after processing:

 - UFID #

 - Using the Scanning Service Web App